hashicorp/terraform-provider-aws/website/docs/d/connect_lambda_function_association.markdown

 ## Attributes Reference

-No additional attributes are exported.
+In addition to all arguments above, the following attributes are exported:

+* `id` - AWS Region.